Zinc with Copper

 Ancient Purity's Food Source Zinc with Copper, an Essential in so many areas of health.
 Adding Zinc into our diet can often make real improvements, so have a read through and see if Zinc could be of benefit to you.
 People with low Zinc supply are known to experience increased susceptibility to a variety of infectious organisms.
 Zinc and Copper compete for the same absorption sites and an excess of Zinc can ultimately cause a Copper deficiency.
 Generally, at Ancient Purity, we like to keep things simple and as lone supplements when possible.
 We are convinced that the smartest way to utilise Zinc is to take it in combination with Copper, both presented here are food sourced.

 This Zinc supplement is presented in a ‘Food State’ as such these are supplements that present vitamins and minerals in a format as close as possible to the foods where those micronutrients naturally occur.
 This means they work in the body like food, which means the body knows how to use them to nourish whichever part of the body is in need.
 This supplement is beneficially combined in a base of lactobacillus bulgaricus which is a friendly probiotic species that is a native inhabitant of the human GI tract.
 An easy 1 tablet daily protocol.
+Our Zinc and Copper Supplement is vital for the healthy activity of our whole system.

 Zinc & Copper (Food Based) - Information & Points to Research.

-- Food State - Clean, Safe, Effective.
+- Food State - Clean, Safe & Effective.

 - Includes Copper to avoid Long-Term Depletion.

-- Vegan Friendly Tablets.
+- Vegan-Friendly Tablets.

 - Normal Protein Synthesis.

-- Sexual Health and Regeneration.
+- Sexual Health & Regeneration.

 - Normal Cognitive Function.